andrewacashner/hearingfaithms/chapters/chapter-3.md

 Hispanic world (in fact, the mother church for all of the Indies), would have made him a prime target for emulation, homage, or competition.

-In fact, Santiago's appoiintment at Seville may have even precipitated Padilla's departure for the New World.
+In fact, Santiago's appointment at Seville may have even precipitated Padilla's departure for the New World.
 Santiago was hired at Seville without any public competition for the position, which would have been the pinnacle of achievement for any Spanish composer,